 Even if you are not aware of any problems you should have your eyes tested every 2 years.
 The eye test is a regular health check, which can detect underlying health problems as well as changes in your vision.
 It may need to be more frequent depending on you age and medical history.
 Your Optometrist will normally advise you when you should return for your next eye test and usually they will send a reminder letter to you.

 The NHS provide FREE eye tests and help towards the cost of glasses for qualifying customers.
 Further information on whether you qualify for this support is available here.
-If you do not quality for NHS support you will have to pay for your eye test, which should cost between £15 and £28.
+If you do not qualify for NHS support you will have to pay for your eye test, which should cost £25.
 NHS eye tests are free in Scotland.

 Those in the following categories are entitled to an NHS eye test without charge and may also be entitled to a voucher to offset the cost of any spectacles or contact lenses prescribed: Children under 16 or under 19 still in full-time education.
 All those aged 60 and over and people receiving Income Support or Working Family Tax Credit.

 Those receiving Disabled Person's tax credit if aged 70 or less, it will have been taken off the maximum credit shown on their tax credit award notice.
 Those receiving an income-based jobseekers allowance (Contributory ISA does not count), Diabetics Glaucoma sufferers and those who are aged 40 and over and are the parent/brother/sister/child of a person with glaucoma.
 Also, those diagnosed by a consultant ophthalmologist as being at risk of developing glaucoma.
 The blind and partially sighted People entitled to NHS complex lens vouchers and those who have a valid HC2 certificate.
-If you are not in the above categories you will have to pay for your eye test, which should cost between £15 and £28.
+If you are not in the above categories you will have to pay for your eye test, which should cost a total of £25.
 NHS eye tests are free in Scotland.

 Eyes don't usually let you know that something is wrong.
 Any change is usually very gradual, so you become accustomed to the change in your vision.
 Therefore, regular eye tests are important to pick up any change as soon as possible to make sure any problem can be treated before it affects vision.
 The eye test detects many conditions earlier than waiting for symptoms to appear.
 The eye test does not just check whether you need glasses, but it can show a number of underlying health problems, such as diabetes and glaucoma, and the general condition of your eyes.

 Your Optometrist can detect early signs of diabetic retinopathy by looking inside your eyes.
 The earlier any changes are detected, the more likely it is they can be monitored and treated to prevent loss of sight.
 Early treatment is essential so an annual eye test is the best step you can take to protect your eyes.
-Your eye test will be paid for by the NHS.
 See our section on Diabetic Retinopathy.